thiago95macedo/weth/addons/website/README.md

 Awesome.
 Astonishingly Beautiful.
 ---------------------------------

-Odoo's building blocks allow to design modern websites that are not possible with traditional WYSIWYG page editors.
+WETH's building blocks allow to design modern websites that are not possible with traditional WYSIWYG page editors.

 Whether it's for products descriptions, blogs or static pages, you don't need